blokks/legacy-docs/src/content/design-your-schedule/font-properties.md

 }
 ```

-<span class='note'>Like [CSS variables]({{< relref "change-colors.md" >}}) all CSS classnames start with **.blokks-** to avoid naming conflicts.
+Like [CSS variables]({{< relref "change-colors.md" >}}) all CSS classnames start with **.blokks-** to avoid naming conflicts.
 But sometimes some of your existing website's styling will accidentally be used by the embed.
-Read more on how to solve this [here](http://themes/bem).</span>
+Read more on how to solve this [here](http://themes/bem).

-<span class='note'>Also, you should note that the order in which CSS rules are stated determines which ones take precedence: "CSS rules that appear later in the code override earlier rules if both have the same specificity."
+Also, you should note that the order in which CSS rules are stated determines which ones take precedence: "CSS rules that appear later in the code override earlier rules if both have the same specificity."
 Basically this means that you should add the `<style>` tag after the Blokks import.
-For example:</span>
+For example:

 ```html
 <link href='columns.css' rel='stylesheet' media=‘screen’>